Duality between coalescence times and exit points in last-passage percolation models: Final Comments

-It seems natural to think in terms of the trajectories of the locations, and that these locations will coalesce as time passes.
-We conjectured that this collection of coalescing trajectories is the scaling limit of the geodesic tree.
+The parabolic term forces $U(v,t)$ to be close to $v$, and its effect has a decreasing influence as $t\to\infty$, which implies that the locations will became more and more sparse as $t\to\infty$.
+Therefore, it is natural to think in terms of the trajectories of the locations, and that these locations will coalesce as time passes.
+We conjectured that this collection of coalescing trajectories, which we call the polymer web, is the scaling limit of the directional geodesic tree.